 Overall Satisfaction

-This project has been one of the most stress-inducing yet equally rewarding opportunities I've ever taken on.
-I was pushed far out of my comfort zone but I'm so grateful because it's allowed me to discover a genuine passion for event planning.
+This has been the most stress-inducing yet equally rewarding opportunity I've ever taken on.
+I was pushed far out of my comfort zone but I am so grateful because it's allowed me to discover a genuine passion for event planning.
 I'm eager to take on my next one!
 Here’s what I learned:

-Cohesion Matters: Having previously supported other student-led conferences, I noticed that themes often felt random and remained surface-level.
+Having previously supported other student-led conferences, I noticed that themes often felt random and remained surface-level.
 This is why I made it a priority to mindfully develop and integrate the Next Stop: Strategy brand across every touchpoint.
-I learned to make every decision through the lens of an attendee to ensure that the theme was not just seen, but understood, and most of all remembered.
+I learned to make every decision through the lens of an attendee to ensure that the theme seen, understood, and remembered.

-Trust the Process: I spent the entirety of December and January feeling anxious.
-We had done all the preliminary work but it was time to commit: secure the date, pay the venues and caterers, launch the tickets sales, invite the speakers, the list was endless.
-There were so many moments of doubt, and the truth is that I never felt fully relieved until the event concluded.
-Luckily, having this experience under my belt has taught me to trust the process; consistent effort, collaboration, and refinement will bring any project across the finish line.
+I spent the entirety of December and January feeling anxious.
+We had done all the preliminary work but it was time to commit: pay the venues and caterers, launch the marketing campaigns, open tickets sales, invite the speakers, the list was endless.
+There were so many moments of doubt, and the truth is that I didn't feel relieved until the event concluded.
+Luckily, having this experience under my belt has taught me to trust the process: consistent effort and collaboration will bring any event across the finish line.